algosup/2023-2024-project-4-sportshield-team-7/specifications/technical_specification.md

 - For programming, we are developing C++/C using the Arduino [**IDE**](#4-glossary).

-- We are using imposed libraries for C++ so the device works perfectly:
+- We are using imposed libraries in C++ for the device to work perfectly:
   - NRF52_MBED_TimerInterupt V1.4.1 (enable us to use interrupt for hardware).
   - ArduinoBLE V1.3.6 (enable Bluetooth).
   - Adafruit GPS Library V1.14.0 (enable us to use [**GPS**](#4-glossary)).